At Land: Trivia

 The chess game shown at the beginning and the end is Anderssen - Kieseritzky, proclaimed as the Immortal Game.

-Influence on popular culture
+Legacy

+Film theorist P. Adams Sitney described Stan Brakhage's 1962 film Blue Moses as a reaction to Deren's work, with references to At Land in its circular structure, the sudden costume changes of its protagonist, and its story about footprints.
+The film is part of Anthology Film Archives' Essential Cinema Repertory collection.

 The scenes of Deren on the beach, and of the chess games are referenced in the music video for the band Garbage's 2012 single "Blood for Poppies".

-The Herb Ritts directed music video for Madonna's 1989 single "Cherish" is largely inspired by At Land.

 English rock musician and former Pink Floyd member David Gilmour, used footage from the film in the official music video for his song "Faces of Stone", directed by Aubrey Powell of Hipgnosis.